brainuser5705/brainuser5705.github.io/_others/korean.md

 Spent basically the entire day learning how to decipher IPA symbols.
 I think I got the basics down for consonants and vowels in terms of how the charts work.
 It's pretty awesome how linguists were able to compile all of this, but holy cow did they go ham.
 Just the amount of terminology and possible combinations and categories is mind-boggling.

-- Consonants: voiced, place (what passive/active articulars are touching what), manner (how is the sound made)
+- Consonants: voiced, place (what passive/active articulators are touching what), manner (how is the sound made)
 - Vowels: height, rounded, front/back

 Found a lot of resources, the ones that helped me the most: